pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 end
 ```

-This allowed simplifying the connection handler a lot, to roughly this:
+This allows simplifying the connection handler a lot, to roughly this:

 ```elixir
 %Packet{